hovinhthinh/Qsearch/README.md

 Please read the specific README at [QL.md](QL.md)

+## 4) Resources
+- In these projects, we developed a quantity recognition tool ([link](https://github.com/hovinhthinh/quantulum3)), which is a fork of [quantulum3](https://github.com/nielstron/quantulum3), adding an extra feature of linking recognized units to YAGO4.

 ---
 If you have any questions or requests, please contact me at the following email address:
 [hvthinh@mpi-inf.mpg.de](mailto:hvthinh@mpi-inf.mpg.de?subject=[Qsearch]%20Contact)